 12. Taking rides from anyone

-The final item on our list of the worst airport mistakes travelers make involves getting rides from the airport to your hotel.
+The final item on our list of the top airport mistakes travelers should avoid involves getting rides from the airport to your hotel.

 Often times in high tourist destinations, you will be swarmed by transportation companies asking if you need a ride to your hotel.
 It can be pretty overwhelming, but calmly say no.